deric/clusteval/clusteval/sphinx_doc/contents.rst

 When this clustering method is applied to a dataset, the resulting clustering in the new format is converted to a standardized output format using your parser, such that further analyses can be performed regardless of the used clustering method.

-For more information on how the framework can be extended by new input or output formats see 4.5 respectively.
+For more information on how the extend ClustEval by new formats see :ref:`clusteval_extend_formats`.

 Standard Input Format
 """""""""""""""""""""